 How to Calm a Racing Mind at 3am

-A racing mind at night is one of the most common faces of anxiety.
-Here is why it happens at 3am of all times, and gentle, practical ways to help it settle.
+A racing mind at night is one of the most common faces of anxiety, and one of the most exhausting.
+This article looks gently at why it happens at 3am of all times, what can help in the moment, and the daytime work that quietens the nights for good.

 Why the mind races at night